ai-forth/v-skratch/circuits/level-shift/README.md

 Logic levels to be read by leveraging the Digilent Analog Discovery 2.

+Saving time to use a TI TXS018e (wrapped in a breakout board) for the purpose.

 ### Tasking

 The oscilloscope is extra powered by the battery.
 The devices will consume power from the Begin by charting the actual levels of the devices on-hand: